frankiennamdi/commit-log/README.md

 The configuration property file is located in **config/application.properties** directory.
 If the path of the log location is not absolute the log is written in the present working directory.
+You can change the content of this file and restart the service.

 The current content: